badenh/mlbox/docs/tutorials/create-mlcube.md

 mv ./matmul ./matmul_reference

-# create a mlcube directory using mlcube template(note: do not use quotes in your input to cookiecutter): name = matmul, author = MLPerf Best Practices Working Group
+# create a mlcube directory using mlcube template (note: do not use quotes in your input to cookiecutter): name = matmul, author = MLPerf Best Practices Working Group
 cookiecutter https://github.com/mlcommons/mlcube_cookiecutter.git

-# copy the matmul.py,Dockerfile and requirements.txt to your mlcube_matmul/build directory
+# copy the matmul.py, Dockerfile and requirements.txt to your mlcube_matmul/build directory
 cp -R  matmul_reference/build  matmul

 # copy input file for matmul to workspace directory